AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 This command controls the Real Time Clock within the Agon VDP.

 - `VDU 23, 0, &87, 0`: Read the RTC
-    - a data packet will be sent to MOS with the current RTC data, and MOS system variables updated accordingly
+    - a data packet will be sent to MOS with the current RTC data, and [MOS sysvars](../MOS-API.md#sysvars) updated accordingly

 - `VDU 23, 0, &87, 1, y, m, d, h, m, s`: Set the RTC